 - Physical examination

-The symptoms of pyogenic liver abscess are often non-specific (e.g., fever, weight loss, etc.).
+The symptoms of non-specific (e.g., fever, weight loss, etc.). are often

 - Complete blood count: neutrophilic leukocytosis, normocytic normochromic anemia

 - Liver function tests: : ↑ alkaline phosphatase (90%), ↑ AST and ALT; , hypoalbuminemia, hyperbilirubinemia

 - Blood culture: positive in ∼ 50% of cases

 - Abdominal imaging is a confirmatory test for

 - Abdominal ultrasound (US): seen as solitary/multiple, poorly demarcated, fluid-filled, round hypoechoic lesion(s) within the hepatic parenchyma with surrounding edema and hyperemia .